anish-adm/trust_fall/README.md

 # trust_fall

-A Flutter plugin for detecting the trust fall of the device(jailbroken, root, emulator and mock location detection).
+A Flutter plugin for detecting the trust fall of the device(Jailbroken, root, emulator and mock location detection).

 Uses [RootBeer](https://github.com/scottyab/rootbeer) for Android root detection and [DTTJailbreakDetection](https://github.com/thii/DTTJailbreakDetection) for iOS jailbreak detection.
 Inspired by [jail-monkey](https://github.com/GantMan/jail-monkey) and [this blog article](http://blog.geomoby.com/2015/01/25/how-to-avoid-getting-your-location-based-app-spoofed/)